AdobeDocs/ff-services-docs/src/pages/photoshop/features/index.md

 - If your document contains transparent pixels (e.g some .png) for the smart object layer, you may not get consistent bounds.

-The APIs are documented [here](../api/#operation/smartObject).
-We also have an [example](../code-sample/#replacing-a-smartobject) of replacing a Smart Object within a layer.
+Here is an [example](../code-sample/#replacing-a-smartobject) of replacing a Smart Object within a layer.
 For better performance, we rasterize our smart objects that are bigger than  2000 pixels * 2000 pixels.
 For optimal processing, please make sure the embedded smart object that you want to replace only contains alphanumeric characters in it's name.